Dmitry099/senior/README.md

 The space savings is from Storing value references in slots instead of __dict__.

+The Python documentation states that any non-string iterable can be used for the __slots__ declaration.
+For example, it is possible to use a list, and a user might want to take advantage of the fact that a list is mutable, whereas a tuple is not.
+It is possible to do so, but keep in mind two key points:

+- __slots__ is a class variable.
+If you have more than one instance of your class, any change made to __slots__ will show up in every instance.

+- You cannot access the memory allocated by the __slots__ declaration by using subscription.
+You will get only what is currently stored in the list.

 Denying `__dict__` and `__weakref__` creation if parent classes deny them and you declare `__slots__`.

 Small caveat, you should only declare a particular slot one time in an inheritance tree.
 For example: